MennaElnashar/Investigating-Bike-Share/README.md

 ## How to Use This Repository

-- The Jupyter Notebook (`bike_share_project.ipynb`) provides a step-by-step walkthrough of the analysis, code, and visualizations.
+- The Jupyter Notebook (`bike-share-project.ipynb`) provides a step-by-step walkthrough of the analysis, code, and visualizations.

 This project showcases the practical application of data analytics skills to uncover actionable insights in the context of bike sharing.
 It serves as a valuable demonstration of data-driven decision-making and data analysis proficiency.